CCurl/c4/README.md

 ## Inline words
 In c4, an "INLINE" word is similar to a macro.
 When compiling a word that is INLINE, c4 copies the contents of the word (up to, but not including the first EXIT) to the target, as opposed to compiling a CALL to the word.
 This improves performance, but uses extra space.

-**Note that if a word might have an embedded 7 (EXIT) in its implementation (eg - a word in an address for example), then it should not be marked as INLINE.**
+**Note that if a word might have an embedded 7 (the opcode value for EXIT) in its implementation, then it should not be marked as INLINE.**

 ## Temporary words
 c4 provides 10 temporary words, 't0' thru 't9'.